s3664099/Computer_Space_Games/readme.md

 arrive within 5 years of the target.
 You need to select a speed (a percentage of the speed of light) and a distance.
 If the calculation is off, you lose, otherwise you win.

+**Death Valley**
+This is more of an arcade game where you have to maneuver your ship through a valley whose walls are regularly changing.
+I have managed to hack together an inkey function that seems to work, though you require the getkey python library to run this game.

 ## Updates
 **29 October 2022**
 Created the initial folder to hold the contents on the game